It’s Fall, and You Can Help Reduce Your Weed Pressure

 Fall application of herbicides is a good means of controlling the winter annuals (WA) and if you include a post-emergent material, burn off any summer annuals that emerged late in the summer.
 This is also a good time to attack the perennial weeds such as dandelion, thistle and yellow toadflax (also known as butter and eggs).

+There are a few steps in making effective fall applications.
+First, scout your orchards to determine what weeds you have.
 When scouting, note if the weeds are predominantly annuals (easier to control), perennials (tougher to control) or a mix of both.
 Most herbicides have days to harvest limitations if there is still fruit on the tree, so make sure you comply with those requirements.